Nick Chubb: Professional career

-Chubb was drafted by the Cleveland Browns in the second round with the 35th overall pick in the 2018 NFL Draft.
-He was the fourth running back to be selected that year.
+Cleveland Browns

 2018 season

-On June 4, 2018, Chubb signed a four-year rookie deal worth about $7.4 million.
+Chubb was selected by the Cleveland Browns in the second round with the 35th overall pick in the 2018 NFL draft.
+He was the fourth running back to be selected that year.
+On June 4, 2018, he signed a four-year rookie deal worth about $7.4 million.
 The contract included a $3.4 million signing bonus.

 Playing behind veterans Carlos Hyde and Duke Johnson, he made his NFL debut in a season-opening 21–21 tie with the Pittsburgh Steelers where he had three carries for 21 yards.
 With just four carries for 20 yards in the next two games, Chubb made the most of his three carries in a Week 4 45–42 overtime loss to the Oakland Raiders with touchdowns of 63 and 41 yards.
 Chubb was the fourth player in NFL history to break 100 rushing yards on three or fewer carries.
 On October 19, after the Browns traded Carlos Hyde to the Jacksonville Jaguars, Chubb was named the full-time starter.
 On November 11, Chubb broke off a 92-yard rushing touchdown to help the Browns secure a 28–16 victory over the Atlanta Falcons.
 Chubb's run was the longest rushing touchdown in Browns franchise history.
 He finished the game with 20 carries for 176 yards and one touchdown to go along with three receptions for 33 yards and the first receiving touchdown of his career.

 Chubb finished his rookie year with 192 carries for 996 rushing yards and eight touchdowns (third among rookies in both categories to Saquon Barkley and Phillip Lindsay) along with 20 receptions for 149 receiving yards and two touchdowns.